mavinothkumar/frontend-dashboard-templates/readme.txt

 == Description ==

 > #### Notice
-> This is a Add-on plugin of [Frontend Dashboard](https://wordpress.org/plugins/frontend-dashboard/), So please install [Frontend Dashboard](https://buffercode.com/plugin/frontend-dashboard) to use this plugin
+> This is an Add-on plugin of [Frontend Dashboard](https://wordpress.org/plugins/frontend-dashboard/), So please install [Frontend Dashboard](https://buffercode.com/plugin/frontend-dashboard) to use this plugin

 Frontend Dashboard template will have customised layouts with logo, varieties colors for layouts, extendable by widget and layouts.